SEO Tools Comparison

 Results: Sarah wrote 2 posts on Pikera's recommended keywords.
 First post hit page 1 in 5 weeks.
 Second post hit page 1 in 7 weeks.
 Combined: 420 visitors/month.
 She avoided wasting 3 months on impossible keywords.

-This is what happens when a tool actually accounts for YOUR reality instead of showing you generic data.
+This is what happens when a tool accounts for YOUR reality instead of showing generic data.
+Sarah also followed our zero-budget SEO strategy for startups to build backlinks without spending a dollar, which helped her rank faster than competitors spending thousands on outreach.

 Why This Matters for Founders: